opslaba/docker-compose-lib/toxiproxy/README.md

-# docker compose with mongodb for development
+# docker compose with toxiproxy for development

 ## Diagram
 ![Diagram](./Diagram.jpg)